safe-global/safe-docs/source/contracts/architecture.md

 # Architecture

 ## Gnosis Safe Transactions
-A Safe transaction has the same following parameters: A destination address, an Ether value, a data payload as a bytes array, `operation` and `nonce`.
+A Safe transaction has the following parameters: A destination address, an Ether value, a data payload as a bytes array, `operation` and `nonce`.

 The operation type specifies if the transaction is executed as a `CALL`, `DELEGATECALL` or `CREATE` operation.
 While most wallet contracts only support `CALL` operations, adding `DELEGATECALL` operations allows to enhance the functionality of the wallet without updating the wallet code.
 As a `DELEGATECALL` is executed in the context of the wallet contract, it can potentially mutate the state of the wallet (like changing owners) and therefore should only be used with known, trusted contracts.
 The `CREATE` operation allows to create new contracts with bytecode sent from the wallet itself.